If we’re going to tackle the climate crisis, we need an ambitious plan — strong, measurable goals to take action, create jobs and leave no one behind.

 Until recently, Nova Scotia had no legislated climate and environmental goals past the year 2020.
 But after hundreds of Nova Scotians emailed the province asking for strong, measurable climate goals, and more than 10,000 people marched in the streets of Halifax in support of the student-led climate strikes, the province introduced legislation that will enable Nova Scotians to set new and updated environmental goals.

 The Sustainable Development Goals Act was introduced in October 2019.
-It includes a legislated GHG emissions reduction target for the year 2030, legislates net zero emissions by 2050, and commits to a new climate change plan that will be developed over the next year.
+It includes a legislated GHG emissions reduction target for the year 2030, legislates net zero emissions by 2050, and commits to a new climate change plan to be developed by the end of 2020.

-The Act sets out a requirement for public consultations to take place in the coming year that will inform the development of new targets for things like renewable electricity, energy efficiency, clean transportation, local food, wilderness protection, waste diversion and more.
-And that’s good, because while the Act is a great first step, more needs to be done to ensure Nova Scotia’s climate goals are strong enough to tackle the worst impacts of the climate crisis.
+The Act also set out a requirement for public consultations in 2020 to inform the development of new targets for things like renewable electricity, energy efficiency, clean transportation, local food, wilderness protection, waste diversion and more.

 Nova Scotians are already experiencing the impacts of climate change.
 Strong, measurable climate goals are our best chance at addressing the climate crisis, creating thousands of jobs and strengthening the green economy in a way that ensures no one is left behind.